nvdungx/ISO15118_3_TestEnv/src/execution/note.md

 IEC	61851‐1	SUT	Adapter	and	the	HAL_61851_Internal_Port	to	communicate with	the	MTC.

+test system interface
+TSI
+test	component	that	provides	a	mapping	of	the	ports	available	in	the	(abstract)	TTCN‐3	test	system	to those	offered	by	a	real	test	system

 SLAC_Port: This	port	is	used	to	send/receive	SLAC	messages	defined	in	ISO	15118‐3 to/from	the	EVCC/SECC.